matushorvath/shadow-kvm/Notes.md

    - finish unit tests in C#
    - real configuration UI
    - log version number on startup
+   - use a color icon for the executable and the installer

 - nice to have
    - parallelize monitorInputService.TryLoadMonitorInputs in ConfigGenerator